rixx/ramble/ideas.md

 # Draft next

-- [ ] Culture is intricate
-- [ ] Did the church follow corporate community building practices
-- [ ] What is Focusing (cf https://twitter.com/DRMacIver/status/1235837427282894849)
-- [ ] Religion vs organised religion, fite
-- [ ] Apologies
-- [ ] Compliments
 - [ ] People can smell fear, too
-- [ ] Intelligence

 # Good topics

 - [ ] Compare yourself to others
 - [ ] We run on agreements, contracts, and mandates
+- [ ] What is Focusing (cf https://twitter.com/DRMacIver/status/1235837427282894849)
+- [ ] Religion vs organised religion, fite
+- [ ] Apologies
+- [ ] Culture is intricate
+- [ ] Did the church follow corporate community building practices
 - [ ] Hero culture vs Granny Weatherwax
 - [ ] Read books you disagree with
 - [ ] Live with yourself, you'll have to sooner or later